kurtextrem/instant.page/README.md

  - On mobile, hover & click: `prerender` + `speculationrules` (since hover is most likely a click on mobile)
  - On mobile, if network is slower than 4G (LTE) or `Save-Data` is enabled, we cancel previous fetches when a new link is hovered

+## Content-Security-Policy (CSP)

+When using this fork, you need to be careful since PrerenderV2 uses a `<script>` tag to add the rules to the document; [here's](https://developer.chrome.com/blog/prerender-pages/#speculation-rules-and-content-security-policy) an article on how to deal with it.

+## What is unsafe to be prefetched/preloaded/prerendered?

+See [this](https://docs.google.com/document/d/1_9XkDUKMGf2f3tDt1gvQQjfliNLpGyFf36BB1-NUZ98/edit) and [this](https://addyosmani.com/blog/what-not-to-prefetch-prerender/) document for helpful tips on what not to prefetch and prerender.
+You should exclude:
+- Logout URLs
+- "Switch language" URLs
+- "Add to cart" URLs
+- Login flow pages where the server (not JavaScript) causes an SMS to be sent
+- Pages where fetching them causes server-side consumption of a user's allowance (e.g., X free articles per month)
+- A URL to a page that causes server-side ad conversion tracking
+- Large resources (e.g. zip files, mp4, ...)

+⚠️ Chromium currently ignores HTTP `cache-control: no-store` headers for prefetch/prerender and generally caches prefetched pages for ~5 minutes.
+This might change in the [future](https://chromestatus.com/feature/5087526916718592).

+### Fixing on the client

+Add `data-no-instant` to the `<a>` tag.

+### Fixing on the server

+It is recommended to use `POST` requests to make state changes (e.g. using `<form>` submits) instead of a regular `GET` navigation.

+As alternative, you can check the request for the `Sec-Purpose` HTTP header, which will contain `prefetch`.

+## How to detect / meausre impact of prerenders?

+See [this](https://developer.chrome.com/blog/prerender-pages/#detecting-and-disabling-prerendering) article from the Chrome DevRels Team.

+A quick note for testing: Switching tabs currently cancels any prerenders, keep this in mind while debugging.

 ## Tests

 With [Node](https://nodejs.org/), run: